 Librarians involved in extended consultation are to be acknowledged by name as “participating investigators” in any resulting published research including theses and dissertations; researchers may use this acknowledgement template.

-Before meeting with the librarian for an extended consultation, researchers must complete a work plan and submit it to the Librarian in advance.
+Before meeting with the librarian for an extended consultation, we ask researchers to complete Pages 1&2 of this work plan and submit it to the Librarian at least 24 hours in advance.

 Up to 5 hours (which may include in-person meetings, emails, as well as librarian preparation time) of consultation may be provided on some or all of the following: